5 New Technologies Transforming the Supply Chain

 In today’s bewildering world making sense of technology – what it is and how it can best be applied to a particular enterprise – can be a complex and time-consuming job.

 Generally a tech analyst will not only understand technology, they will be able to explain it in simple terms and describe how it applies to a particular business, perhaps a client.
 Larger tech analyst firms can go even further and implement tech solutions, building software and hardware solutions along the way to making everything work.

-Below is the EM360º list of the top 10 tech analyst firms according to their revenues and tech capabilities.
-The list also considers the power of the company’s brand name, its events and networking offerings, as well as the influence its more well-known analysts wield.
+Below is the EM360 list of the top 10 tech analyst firms according to their revenues and tech capabilities.
+The list also considers the power of the company’s brand name, its events and networking offerings, it's ability to add value to the clients' business continuity as well as the influence its more well-known analysts wield.

 We have not included the supermassive management consultancies such as Deloitte and PwC because they don’t specialise as much in technology, although that’s not to say it’s absent from their services.